peteroupc/peteroupc.github.io/random.md

 - **Stable.** A programming interface is _stable_ if it has no behavior that is unspecified, implementation-dependent, nondeterministic, or subject to future change.
 - **Information security.** Defined in ISO/IEC 27000.
 - **Nondeterministic source.** Data source that does not always return the same output for the same input.
+- **MUST, SHOULD, MAY, RECOMMENDED, NOT RECOMMENDED.**  As defined in RFC 2119 and RFC 8174.

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs

 Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
-Applications that need random numbers for information security, such as&mdash;
+Cryptographic RNGs are RECOMMENDED for applications that use random numbers for information security, such as&mdash;

 -  generating keying material, such as encryption keys,
 -  generating random passwords, nonces, or session identifiers,